-Using the methods listed above, we think you’ll be able to not only determine the age of your property and the date of construction but to find out a little more about its earlier uses and residents.
+The above methods should help you to not only find out the age of your property and the date of construction, but also to learn about earlier uses and residents.

-Beyond this, not only is researching your property’s history a (dare we say it!) fun activity, but it can help you decide how to decorate your home and may enable you to raise the asking price a little when selling.
-It can also help you to understand the risks involved in the renovation of a building of that age.
+Researching how old your house is can be a fun activity.
+It can also help you choose décor and may enable you to raise the asking price when selling.
+It can also help you to understand the risks involved in its renovation.

-Upon finding out the age of their property, some homeowners make the decision to uncover or restore old features to give their home a stronger sense of identity and to honour its past.
+Upon finding out the age of their property, some homeowners make the decision to restore the features of older homes, giving their house a stronger sense of identity and honouring its past.